asyncapi/generator/docs/usage.md

 ### CLI usage with npx instead of npm

 [npx](https://www.npmjs.com/package/npx) is very useful when you want to run Generator in a CI/CD environment.
-In such a scenario, you do not want to install the generator globally and most environments that provide Node.js and Npm, also provide npx out of the box.
+In such a scenario, do not install the generator globally because most environments that provide Node.js and Npm, also provide npx out of the box.

 Use the following npx command on your terminal:

 ```bash
 npx -p @asyncapi/generator ag ./asyncapi.yaml @asyncapi/html-template